Aphonopelma marxi: Description

 Aphonopelma marxi is generally dark brown to black in color, very hairy, with some orange to red hairs on the abdomen.
 The mature male's carapace ranges from 8.3 to 10.5 mm long, the mature female being larger, with a carapace from 13.5 to 15.3 mm long.
 The total body length of a female, including the chelicerae, is around 35 mm.
 A. marxi can be distinguished from other species of the genus living in the same places by its dark color, overall hairy appearance, size and habitat.
 In males, the ratio of the length of the femur of the first leg to the length of the metatarsus of the same leg is greater than 1.69, whereas in similar species the ratio is smaller.
 In females, the ratio of the length of the femur of the first leg to the length of metatarsus of the third leg is greater than 1.76, being smaller in similar species.

+Another difference between males and females is that the males have "hooks" on the first legs that are used during mating.